 In this article we'll cover key features and security permissions for Simpplr’s integration with Microsoft’s file sharing and collaboration solutions, SharePoint and OneDrive.
 We will also provide step-by-step connection instructions for End users, Site managers, and Application managers.

 - What's the difference between SharePoint and OneDrive?

 - Review the integration features below and decide specifications needed for your organization.

 - Define the SharePoint/OneDrive structure your organization wants to use in connecting the integration.

-- The Azure Global Admin connects the integration at the application level.
+- The SharePoint Admin/Global Admin connects the integration at the application level and the user level.

 - Site owners connect their integration profile to their Simpplr profile.

 - Site owners connect to the integration at the site level and select which SharePoint sites to share.

 - Content teams add the correct files to their target SharePoint sites, and connect them to Simpplr content.

 - End users connect their integration to their Simpplr profile.